Accepted? How to Choose the Right College

 - Where can you see yourself being happiest?

-I know everyone has said this to you already, but college truly is the greatest time of your life.
 How to choose the right college depends on you and your values, so consider carefully and choose wisely — because transferring is a hassle!